 Disclosure of Material Connection: This is a "sponsored post."
 The company who sponsored it compensated me via a cash payment, gift, or something else of value to write it.
-Regardless, I only recommend products or services I use personally and believe will be good for my readers.
-I am disclosing this in accordance with the Federal Trade Commission"
+Regardless, I only recommend products or services I use personally and believe will be good for my readers."

 I remember as a child being in such a hurry to grow up.
 I thought I'd be able to make money and spend it on whatever I wanted.
 While that is true to a point, there is also a thing called debt.
 Being in debt is a horrible feeling.
 I'm in debt from a few bills.
 Nothing drastic but it's still a feeling I don't enjoy experiencing.
 There are ways to avoid debt all together, or to help you get out of debt.

 Budgeting your money is very important.
 Every month my husband and I sit down and pay our household bills.
 We also put money aside for groceries, household supplies (things like toilet paper, trash bags etc).
 Then we divide up what is left and that's our “fun money”.
 We also put money aside for emergencies.
 It's never much because we don't make that much but it's always something.